 Also, J.J.
 Abrams has another teaser for another thing in today's Dailies!

 When Ridley Scott snatched up Cormac McCarthy's first feature-length screenplay essentially the instant people knew it existed, we knew that "The Counselor" was a project worth playing attention to.
 That was all before it started attracting talent like Michael Fassbender, Javier Bardem, Brad Pitt, Cameron Diaz, and Penelope Cruz.
 This was definitely something that wasn't leaving our radar any time soon.

 Now we have not only the trailer that dropped yesterday, but Entertainment Weekly just released two photos from "The Counselor" that do little else but prove that there are several good looking people in the movie.
 Still, this is one that we absolutely cannot wait to see.

-Check out the new trailer after the jump!
+Check out the trailer and two new photos from "The Counselor" after the jump!